maxsolo57/iSnap/README.md

 # iSnap

-iSnap, formerly InstaSnap is a photo sharing app for Android devices.
+iSnap, formerly InstaSnap, is a photo sharing app for Android devices.

 Users can send each other encrypted pictures that show up on recipient's phone for a few seconds and disappear forever.
 Screenshots are disabled.